We might be in the High Desert but that doesn’t mean nothing grows here.

 This particular garden is a prime example.

-After twenty years of hard work; digging, building retaining walls, putting in raised beds, the owners are now reaping the benefits of beauteous bounty.
+After twenty years of hard work; digging, building retaining walls, deciding between gravel vs concrete foundation, putting in raised beds, the owners are now reaping the benefits of beauteous bounty.

 Vases of flowers fill their home and the homes of a few of their lucky friends.